MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

-## Add your flow to Solutions tab on Microsoft Automate portal
+## Add a flow to Solutions tab on Microsoft Automate portal

 To ensure your flow can be used with bots, it must be moved from My Flows tab into Solutions tab on Microsoft Automate portal.